Nationals vs. Mets Player Props Betting Odds

-Player props can be found for Pete Alonso and Luis Garcia, among others, when the New York Mets visit the Washington Nationals at Nationals Park on Saturday at 4:05 PM ET.
+Player prop bet options for Pete Alonso, Luis Garcia and others are listed when the New York Mets visit the Washington Nationals at Nationals Park on Monday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!